 I looked down into my purse, having only arrived from the USA that very day and realized I only had 50 euro bills from the ATM machine.
 I gave him 50 Euros in exchange for one of his CDs and even though I felt silly doing it, it was the best money I have ever spent.

 He freed my soul that day and I fondly think of how much he and his music has inspired me.
 So even though this article started out about “what to do in Barcelona”, I never know where my heart will take me.
 My advice on where to go in Barcelona is to follow your heart.
-Wander thru the Gothic Quarter and Bjorn until you can wander no more.
+Wander through the Gothic Quarter and Bjorn until you can wonder no more.
 Take it all in and breathe.
 Barcelona will change you forever.

 Disclosure: Cacinda Maloney is an official Travelocity Travel Ambassador offering tips and inspiration to fellow travel enthusiasts.
 This post was sponsored by Travelocity, Mercer Hotel Barcelona, and Viking Ocean Cruises.